Event Overview

 Can I camp or set up a caravan, camper trailer or campervan?

-You don’t need to register.
+You don’t need to register for camping.

 Can I use hiking poles?